cuga-rajal/opensim_apple_arm64/README.md

 -------------

-This is a work in progess.
+This is a work in progress.
 Please notify me of any bugs or feature requests.

 Cuga Rajal (Second Life and Opensim)